 Program activities include meditation, short talks, experiential exercises, group discussion, and reflection.
 The goal is to access and cultivate one’s own inner wisdom for the ability to be non-judgmental, compassionate, passionate, present, and aware.
 Through this way of being, one can cultivate and navigate a different relationship between themselves and the things that challenge them in life.
 For more information on mindfulness and it’s potential benefits, please visit the Mindfulness-Based Stress Reduction webpage.

 Megan Prager is a Certified Mindfulness Based Stress Reduction Instructor, a Certified Mindful Self-Compassion Instructor, and Compassion Programs Director and University Liaison at UC San Diego Center for Mindfulness.
 Megan is also an Adjunct Faculty member at San Diego State University and a Certified yoga Instructor.
 In addition to teaching Mindfulness-based programs, Megan specializes in developing and delivering mindfulness trainings for Fortune 500 companies as well as for educational, healthcare, and academic settings.
 Megan is one of the founders of the UCSD Center’s Work-Life Integration Program and co-founder and teacher trainer for the UCSD Professional Training Institute’s 9-Day MBSR Teacher Training Practicum.
 She is currently collaborating with Universities to establish and instruct Mindfulness and Compassion courses at the collegiate level.
 In all her ventures, Megan’s passion and mission are the same: to empower individuals with an understanding of the important role they play in shaping their lives and well being.
 Megan believes through compassionate awareness individuals are able to utilize the best resource they have: themselves.

 Psychologists: This program is sponsored by UC San Diego Center for Mindfulness.
 The UC San Diego Center for Mindfulness is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The UC San Diego Center for Mindfulness maintains responsibility for this program and its content.
-This course offers 27.0 contact hours of credit.
+This course offers 27.0 CE credit.

 California licensed MFTs, LPCCs, LEPs, LCSWs: This activity is an approved continuing education program by the American Psychological Association.
-Contact hours may be applied to your license renewal through the California Board of Behavioral Sciences.
-For those licensed outside California, please check with your local licensing board to determine if APA accreditation meets their requirements.
+CE credit may be applied to your license renewal through the California Board of Behavioral Sciences.
+For those licensed outside California, please check with your local licensing board to determine if CE credit is accepted.